austinmama/vsrx/known-limitations.md

 There are some limitations to be aware of when using {{site.data.keyword.vsrx_full}}.
 {: shortdesc}

+* IBM Cloud has temporarily suspended new sales of 1G HA Juniper installations.
+This restriction is due to a pending design change that is required to improve HA stability.
+The offering is projected is become available in again in Q2 2020

 * Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

       - Neither 1 Gbps or 10 Gbps versions in the SEA01 (Seattle, WA) Data Center